 Getting a puppy?
 Some things to think about!

 If you are one of the readers who is looking into getting an Akita Inu pup—and you are sure you are doing the right thing—then happy times are waiting.
 Nonetheless, there will also be a big responsibility and a busy time ahead of you.
-And this won't end with just a couple of months of puppy training.
+And this will not end with just a couple of months of puppy training.
 Instead, we prefer to see it as an ongoing process, which we are hoping you will take seriously.
-Maybe you're even reading this because you want to be prepared and are already doing your homework.
+Maybe you are even reading this because you want to be prepared and are already doing your homework.
 Hoping for an affirmative to this wild guess, we will try and give some worthy advice.
-Mind you, all roads lead to Rome—or in this case a bunch of them to Odate—so take whatever you think is useful.
+Mind you, all roads lead to Rome—or in this case a few of them to Odate—so take whatever you think is useful.

 Fixing a broken leg or stitching up a wound, vets can luckily work wonders for a pet in need.
 While many of these problems can be solved easily, others have deeper causes and need more work.
-Have you ever realized though that many vets primarily just tend to treat for symptoms?
-It's an approach that often leads to short term relief and might seem effective, but in the long run is a questionable part of Western medicine.
-The reason for that is simple: health is much more than not being sick.
-So to get things really working, a more holistic view is in our opinion what you are actually looking for.
-By this we don't mean quackery—as in people that lose any form of critical thinking and end up using weird pseudo medicine—nope, we're referring to the power of nature that can be surprisingly effective.
-Furthermore, next to the physical condition of a dog, psychological and other aspects should also be taken into account (including love, play, attention, exercise and forming a real bond).
-And in that way, we truly believe in giving the body the right amount of stress.
-While getting totally rid of that won't do your Nihon Ken any good either—as it won't build resilience—healthwise there are definitely certain things you may want to avoid.
-Before giving you some examples, let us state that we are not against regular medicine, we just think that parts of it need some revision.
+Have you ever realized though that many vets primarily tend to treat for symptoms?
+Veterinarians are taught about drugs, surgery, and disease, but not about health.
+It is an approach that often leads to quick results, but in the long run is a questionable part of Western medicine, as health is much more than not being sick.
+Instead, a more integrative approach in our opinion would certainly be valuable.
+Please bare in mind though, by this we do not mean quackery.
+There are already enough people who lose any form of critical thinking and end up using weird pseudo medicine.
+Also, we are not against regular medicine, we just think that some parts of it might need some updates.

 For instance, protecting your dog against disease is one thing, but over vaccinating him/her is another.
-So find out which viruses pose a real threat in your area and get him/her treated for that and afterwards—insert drum ruffle—just leave it at that.
+So find out which viruses pose a real threat in your area and get him/her treated for that and afterwards just leave it at that.
 Chances are some vets will follow by pushing you for yearly revaccinating your dog, but going for a titer is a way safer and better option.
 The latter measures for antibodies and if your dog has enough of those, then he/she is still protected.
-Titering is something not all vets offer to their clients, so if yours doesn't, then you might want to reconsider if he/she is the right vet for you.
-In our case, it's a bit of a compromise: we use a local vet who doesn't (for the easy procedures) and use some specialists further away (for titering and other the important stuff).
+Titering is something not all vets offer, so if yours does not, then you might want to reconsider if he/she is the right vet for your dog.
+In our case, it is a bit of a compromise: we use a local vet who does not titer for the easy procedures and use specialists located further away for titering and other important stuff.

 Did we mention many pharmaceutical companies nowadays claim their vaccines give three year protection?
 That would make yearly revaccination even more of a harmful waste, though even three years may be little.
 For those wondering why, imagine this: some of the vaccines we humans were given as a kid offer us lifelong protection.
-In many cases, it's the same for dogs as well, even though the pharmaceutical companies won't put it on paper.
-Whatever the reason—we are sure you can come up with some—if you want to be certain if your dog is protected, then a titer is the best way to go.
+In many cases, it is the same for dogs as well—who's lives are by the way a lot shorter—even though the pharmaceutical companies are not willing to put it on paper.
+Whatever the reason for that—we are sure you can come up with some—if you want to be certain if your dog is protected, then to us a titer is the best way to go.

 Another thing worth noting is the treatment against flees and thicks.
 In some places ticks can form a real threat (carrying Babebiosis), but here in the Netherlands Lyme is pretty much the biggest issue.
 As you will probably know, to protect our dogs, vets and their assistants will often suggest the use of a spot-on product, tablets or some special collar and say these products are safe, but what exactly is "safe"?
 With a bit of googling you will find out that the researches for getting these products allowed on the EU market often state they have been ok'ed because the risks do not outweigh the advantages.
 If you haven't already, have you ever wondered what in this case is considered "a risk"?
-We can sadly tell you that—please be aware of this—products for animal use are under less strict regulation than those meant for humans use and that their definition of what a risk means is a little less...
-Well, you get the idea.
+We can sadly tell you that products for animal use are under less strict regulation than those meant for humans use and that their definition of what a risk means is a little less... well... you get the idea.
 Even though a dog's health might not seem to be negatively influenced when for example applying a spot-on product—though there are dogs that have immediately shown adverse reactions—the long term effects are still very much there.
-Here's for a simple solution though: during and at the end of each stroll simply check your dogs for ticks and use a natural repellent based on essential oils.
-Altogether, it isn't 100% fail-safe, but it mostly does the t(r)ick and, more importantly, in the long run it is way healthier than using chemicals on your dog.
+Here is for a simple solution though: during and at the end of each stroll simply thoroughly check your dogs for ticks and use a natural repellent based on essential oils.
+Altogether, it is not 100% fail-safe, but it mostly does the trick and, more importantly, in the long run it is way healthier than using chemicals on your dog.

-Lastly, preventive deworming is something regular vets also tend to advise for.
-Like selling dry food, it's a steady form of income for them & often coming in a tablet form makes them easy to use for us dog owners.
-However, in our opinion real treatment is even easier: a dog is either suffering of worms or it isn't.
-So instead of preventively deworming your dog every three months—a.k.a. probably needlessly stressing your dog's body—why not just have their feces tested once in a while?
-It's the best way to determine if action is really necessary and even if your vet happens to be a little outdated, the feces research will still bring in money for them as well, so he/she will unlikely object.
-On a side note, a minute contamination isn't necessarily a problem and might actually be beneficial to a healthy dog because it exercises their system.
-This kind of symbiosis is not advised though for young puppies, elderly or sick dogs or when having a family with little kids.
-In that case, you might want to go for a more thorough strategy.
+Lastly, preventive deworming is another thing regular vets tend to advise for.
+Like selling dry food, it is a steady form of income for them and, as they often come in a tablet form, they are easy to use for dog owners.
+However, in our opinion treatment is even easier: a dog is either a worm problem or it is not.
+So instead of "preventively" deworming your dog every three months—a.k.a. probably needlessly stressing your dog's body—why not just have their feces tested once in a while?
+It is the best way to determine if action is really needed and if your vet happens to be a little outdated, feces research will still bring in money, so he/she will unlikely object.
+On a side note, while a minute contamination is not necessarily a problem and might actually be somewhat beneficial to a healthy dog as it may exercise their system, this kind of symbiosis is not advised for young puppies, elderly or sick dogs or when having a family with little kids.
+In that case, you will want to go for a more thorough strategy.